-Heart disease is the leading cause of death in women in the United States, and accounts for more deaths each year than all other causes combined.
-These statistics are even higher in women of racial or ethnic minority.
+Heart disease is the leading cause of death in women in the United States and accounts for more deaths each year than all other causes combined.
+These statistics are even higher in women of racial or ethnic minorities.

 Due to differences in disease presentation between genders, heart disease is often missed in women.
 Furthermore, compared to men, women are less likely to receive standard of care of treatment for chest pain, and less likely to be referred to a cardiologist.
 Women are also at increased risk for other forms of heart disease, including valvular disorders, heart failure, and arrhythmias.